 The SAC evaluates the previous year's school improvement plan at the first SAC meeting of the school year.
-The areas of strength and student growth for the year are discussed as well as the areas in need of improvement based on the student performance data.
+The areas of strength and student growth for the year are discussed as well as the areas in need of improvement.